 The City University of New York offers doctoral programs in which Brooklyn College faculty participate.
 General information about CUNY Ph.D. programs is in the chapter "Support for Academic Success in Graduate School."
 Courses Students may apply graduate or undergraduate courses toward fulfillment of a prerequisite unless otherwise stated.
 PSYC 7101G Human Relations Training Seminar I 45 hours; 3 credits A training-group approach.
 Participant orientation to group processes; assessment of such relevant interpersonal competences as leadership and assertiveness; observation and analysis of group process; group diagnosis; personal development; improvement of interpersonal skills; intervention analysis.
-(Not open to students who have completed Psychology 770G, 7771G [771G].)
-Prerequisite of 7101G: permission of the deputy chairperson.
+Prerequisite: Permission of the deputy chairperson.

 PSYC 7105G Quantitative Techniques in Industrial and Organizational Psychology 45 hours; 3 credits This course will focus on the applications of statistics relevant to problems in industrial and organizational psychology.
 In addition to standard descriptive and inferential statistical procedures, the course will include a wide variety of correlational procedures, nonparametric procedures, chi-square, survey design procedures, and psychological scaling techniques.
 Prerequisite: permission of the graduate deputy chairperson.
 PSYC 7106G Research and Program Evaluation Methods in Applied Psychology 45 hours; 3 credits A critical examination of a wide variety of research and program evaluation designs and methods used in applied areas of psychology.
-Prerequisite: Permission of the graduate chairperson PSYC 7109G Special Topics in Group Processes and Organizational Behavior 15-45 hours; 1-3 credits Topics vary from term to term.
+Prerequisite: Permission of the deputy chairperson PSYC 7109G Special Topics in Group Processes and Organizational Behavior 15-45 hours; 1-3 credits Topics vary from term to term.
 This course may be taken up to four times, so long as each involves a different Special Topic.
 Prerequisite: Permission of the graduate deputy chairperson.
 PSYC 7110G Theories of Group Process I 45 hours; 3 credits The conceptual underpinnings and methodological perspectives of group process.
 The theories that have developed to support the activities that promote learning and change in individuals participating in a small group interactive experience.
 The relevance of theoretical models and cognitive structures in small groups.
 Prerequisite: permission of the graduate deputy chairperson.
-PSYC 7112G Intervention Theory and Practice I 45 hours: 3 credits Analysis of the types of intervention available to the group leader and an evaluation of their effects on learning within the group.
+PSYC 7112G Intervention Theory and Practice I 45 hours; 3 credits Analysis of the types of intervention available to the group leader and an evaluation of their effects on learning within the group.
 Intervention strategies are explored in the context of a variety of potential group situations.
 The development of individual intervention styles for increasing effectiveness is emphasized.
 Prerequisite: Permission of the graduate deputy chairperson.
-PSYC 7114G Psychology of Small Groups I 45 hours; 3 credits Development of small groups; theories of group development.
+45 hours each term; 3 credits each term Analysis of the types of intervention available to the group leader and an evaluation of their effects on learning within the group.
+Intervention strategies are explored in the context of a variety of potential group situations.
+The development of individual intervention styles of increasing effectiveness is emphasized.
+PSYC 7114G Psychology of Small Groups I 45 hours: 3 credits Development of small groups; theories of group development.
 Study of group processes; factors that enhance or inhibit group effectiveness and productivity; practice in group diagnostic skills; individual skills that increase group effectiveness.
 Prerequisite: permission of the graduate deputy chairperson.
 PSYC 7115G Psychology of Small Groups II 45 hours; 3 credits Continuation of Psychology 7114G.